Prime Minister Tests Positive For COVID-19; Isolates At Home - UrduPoint

 Prime Minister Tests Positive For COVID-19; Isolates At Home

-Prime Minister Imran Khan Saturday tested positive for COVID-19 and isolated himself at his residence, his Special Assistant on Health Dr Faisal Sultan revealed on Twitter

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Mar, 2021 ) :Prime Minister Imran Khan Saturday tested positive for COVID-19 and isolated himself at his residence, his Special Assistant on Health Dr Faisal Sultan revealed on Twitter.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Mar, 2021 ) :Prime Minister Imran Khan Saturday tested positive for COVID-19 and isolated himself at his home, his Special Assistant on Health Dr Faisal Sultan said.

+"PM Imran Khan has tested positive for Covid-19 and is self isolating at home," Faisal Sultan announced on Twitter.

 On Thursday, the prime minister had got his COVID jab and had appealed the people to continue exercising precaution in view of the third wave of the pandemic.

-Special Assistant to PM Shahbaz Gill said on Twitter that the prime minister was having mild symptoms with a light fever and cough.
+The prime minister was having mild symptoms with a light fever and cough.
+He also prayed for his early recovery, Special Assistant to PM Shahbaz Gill said on Twitter.

-He also advised the people not to link the prime minister's testing positive with the efficacy of vaccine as it took weeks for the medicine to build immunity.

 Federal Planning Minister Asad Umar said the prime minister experienced some symptoms on the day of getting vaccine.